BombInside/HOM_MVP/README.md

     * The deployment script (or a separate service in `docker-compose.stage.yml`) ensures that **Alembic migrations** are run automatically and successfully **before** the main API service starts.

 ---
-Made with ❤️ by Valerii Semenov
+Made with ❤️ by Valerii Semenov(c)